demisto/content/Packs/Rapid7_Nexpose/Integrations/Rapid7_Nexpose/README.md

 ### nexpose-remove-tag-asset

 ***
 Remove an asset from a tag.
-Please note that the asset must be added through the asset or tag.
+Note that the asset must be added through the asset or tag.
 If the asset is added using a site, asset group, or search criteria, this action will not remove the asset from the tag.

 #### Base Command